mohroba/linux-service-for-laravel-worker/README.md

-# Laravel Services Setup (Queue Workers, Reverb, Scheduler)
+# Automate Laravel systemd Services Setup (Queue Workers, Reverb, Scheduler)

 This repository contains a **bash script** to automate the setup and management of Laravel background services with **systemd**.
 It configures and manages: